Kajusn/Aircraft-trajectory-visualization/README.md

 # Aircraft-trajectory-visualization

-Aircraft trajectory 3D visualization (Unity 3D)
+## Aircraft trajectory visualization: Vilnius case

-This is the repository for my thesis project titled "Aircraft trajectory visualization in a 3D environment".
+This is the repository for my thesis project titled "Aircraft trajectory visualization: Vilnius case".
-Vilnius University, Software Engineering Bachelor's, third year, second semester.
+Vilnius University, Software Engineering Bachelor's, fourth year, second semester.

+### Objective

+The goal of this branch is to adjust the current Aircraft trajectory visualization prototype in an effort to:
+* Make it more modular (no hard-coded paths, data, magic variables)
+* Make it easier to apply it to a different environment (in this case Vilnius airport)
+* Have cleaner and more readable code